victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-04-12_python_to_the_rescue.md

 So, suddently it was very clear that there was an urgent need to put back in place a backup strategy which had to include an off-site copy for the database.
 Someone came up with the idea of using a Dropbox account as an inexpensive and very simple to implement option, to be complemented with other forms of backup.
 It was pretty straightforward: just configuring Filemaker to save its backup files into a folder that was monitored and synced by the Dropbox utility.
 Except for one little thing...
 Dropbox wasn't officially supported on such an old operating system anymore.

 It was a very stable machine and probably upgrading the operating system would break compatibility with the old version of Filemaker.
-And buying a new Filemaker license was certainly an expensive option that the administration wouldn't be fery fond of.
+And buying a new Filemaker license was certainly an expensive option that the administration wouldn't be very fond of.

 ## Python to the rescue!